Benchmark 2 – Partnership Agreement

 Carrollton, TX 75006

-13. Nondiscrimination: Parties to this Agreement shall not discriminate in this Program on the basis of race, color, religion, gender, national origin, age, disability, sex, sexual orientation, gender identity, gender expression, or any other basis prohibited by law.
+14. Nondiscrimination: Parties to this ILA shall not discriminate in this ECHS Program on the basis of race, color, religion, gender, national origin, age, disability, sex, sexual orientation, gender identity, gender expression, or any other basis prohibited by law.

-15. Signatory Clause: The individuals executing this Agreement on behalf of Brookhaven College and Carrollton-Farmers Branch ISD acknowledge that they are duly authorized to execute this Agreement.
-All parties hereby acknowledge that they have read, understood, and shall comply with the terms and conditions of this Agreement and the Attachments A and B hereto.
-This Agreement shall not become effective until executed by each party.
-Therefore, the parties to this Agreement shall begin their respective duties only after the last party has signed and dated this Agreement.
+15. Signatory Clause: The individuals executing this ILA on behalf of Dallas College and CFB ISD acknowledge that they are duly authorized to execute this ILA.
+All Parties hereby acknowledge that they have read, understood, and shall comply with the terms and conditions of this ILA and the Attachments hereto.
+This ILA shall not become effective until the Effective Date set forth above.
+Therefore, the Parties shall begin their respective duties on the Effective Date recited above.

 Approved Dual Credit for High School Courses